Piero24/TSP_Optimization/.github/README.md

     <ul>
       <li><strong>Benders' Loop</strong>: This algorithm solves complex problems by dividing them into a main problem and various subproblems.
 The iterative process alternates between solving the main problem and the subproblems, progressively refining the overall solution.</li>
       <li><strong>Glued Benders' Loop</strong>: Similar to Benders' Loop, this method addresses the main problem and subproblems iteratively but with the integration of techniques that improve convergence and process efficiency.</li>
+      <li><strong>Mipstart</strong>: Custom function applied to the relaxed solution of the problem
+      <li><strong>Callback Base</strong>: It's a callback function that can be used when CPLEX finds an integer solution so we can check the number of components and add the SECs if needed.
+      <li><strong>Callback Relax</strong>: It's a callback function that can be used when CPLEX finds a relaxed (not integer) solution so we can check the number of components and add the SECs if there is more than one, or a min cut otherwise.
+      <li><strong>Posting Base</strong>: It's a method implemented in the Callback Base that performs the gluing operation on the candidate solution and posts it on the CPLEX environment.
+      <li><strong>Posting Relax</strong>: It's a method implemented in the Callback Relax that use an heuristic method on the relaxed solution to get a feasible solution and posts it on the CPLEX environment.
     </ul>
   </li>
   <li><strong>Matheuristics</strong>